mindbat/track2-functional/THE-CHAT-RETURNS.md

 values.
 From this infinite list the simulator will `take` a finite number of values.
 This is made possible by _Lazy Evaluation_.
 By using a lazily generated list the program will likely never have a full copy of the list in memory at any time.
-The contents of the will be generated as it is read.
+The contents of the list will be generated as it is read.
 As new values are read from the beginning of the list they will be discarded, leaving the remainder of the list, which is just the continuation of the lazy list, will retained.